samkasbawala/crackingthecodinginterview/README.md

 ## 2.8 Loop Detection
 Given a linked list which might contain a loop, implement an algorithm that returns the node at the beginning of the loop

+## Chapter 3: Stacks and Queues
+In this chapter, we will go over some interview questions regarding stacks and queues.
+Again, these questions are from the 6th edition of "Cracking the Coding Interview".
+In this chapter, each of the questions will be listed.
+You can find my code to each question in the subsequent chapter folders.
+Each question will have it's own python file.

+### 3.1 Three in One
+Describe how you could use a single array to implement three stacks.